Tuesday, November 25, 2025

 Sure enough, a formally dressed server delivered his pizza on a round, pedestal-type serving platter with a lid on the top.
 Using a silver pie-serving utensil, he delivered one slice to my husband’s plate and then stood there, his hands behind his back, patiently waiting until my husband finished chewing and was ready for the next slice, which he again served to him.

-I chuckled as I ate my steak and watched the expression on my husband’s face grow more and more pained as the server continued to stand there and repeatedly asked, “Are you ready for another slice, sir?”
+I chuckled as I ate my steak and watched the expression on my husband’s face grow more and more pained as the server continued to stand there and repeatedly ask, “Are you ready for another slice, sir?”

 My husband had never had any problem eating an entire pizza in one sitting, but after he choked down slice number three-and-a-half, he told the server he was full and asked if he could take the rest back to our hotel.
 When we saw the bill, we determined it had to be the most expensive pizza in the history of pizzas.
 Even worse, my husband said it wasn’t even half as good as Pizza Hut’s.